oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 # Hands-on-lab Guide

 ## Set up macOS M*
 In this first step we are going to set up all the required components to run the AI Explorer for Apps.
+As pre-requisites install **docker**.

 ### Containers runtime engine
 We begin by starting our container runtime engine.
 We will be using Colima here,